 Make sure you have booked off enough time

-COVID-19 pandemic restrictions still apply to health care settings.
-Therefore, we have maintained our policy of seeing patients only.
-We do not allow an escort or family member to attend the appointment unless there is a language barrier or special needs.
+We do not allow family members or other companions to attend the appointment unless a patient needs assistance.
 Our staff will help you as much as possible, and will contact your ride once you are done.

 We can consider scheduling a virtual visit over the phone with you and your family member(s) if you would like a family conference with your doctor.